yoichi/git-restore-branch/README.md

 # Installation

-copy git-restore-branch somewhere in your PATH
+Copy git-restore-branch somewhere in your PATH.

 # Limitations

-it will not work properly if the previous reflog of the reflog that left the branch has been deleted
+It will not work properly if the previous reflog of the reflog that left the branch has been deleted.

 # License